 The three fundamental categories are as follows:

-Krumas: The three environmentally derived upper categories
+Krumas: The three environmentally derived primary categories

 Ilia: The quality, direction and intensity of light are defined into seven categories, the Ilia.
 More than one Ilia may be present at a time.

-The light at a particular point in time and space will therefore be described as being in a particular Kruma and Tonella, and will usually also have one or more Ilia ascribed to it.
+The light at a particular point in time and space will, therefore, be described as being in a particular Kruma and Tonella, and will usually also have one or more Ilia ascribed to it.

 The following list is a very simplified explanation of how the Shades are interpreted.
-It is vital to realise that the zetii do not view the Shades as static picture but as a dynamic continuum.
+It is vital to realise that the zetii do not view the Shades as a static picture but as a dynamic continuum.
 It is rare that they remain constant for long, and the act of change from one state to the next is seen as being as important as the situation at any given moment.

 |Krumas||Indixia||Blue||Open, deep sea, lack, old age, risk|